 Regardless, this feature aims to shed light on two of the most popular forms of weed consumption, common methods of testing for traces of cannabis in your system, and what reputable cannabis suppliers think are the “best practices” when smoking or eating cannabis for the first time.
-Read on for some valuable info:
+Read further for some valuable info:

 How Your Body Processes Smoked Cannabis VS Edibles

 There has been considerable debate as to the best method of consuming cannabis; on one end, you will find the smokers who take comfort in their daily puff, while on the other, you will find the health-conscious advocates of eating magic brownies, cookies, or just about anything culinary that creatively incorporates weed.

 One thing is for certain, however: these two camps know the difference in how your body processes smoked weed versus edibles.
 Smoking cannabis heats it up to a high temperature of 800 °C, causing a precursor compound called tetrahydrocannabinolic acid (THCA) to convert into Delta-9-tetrahydrocannabinol (Delta-9-THC).
 Delta-9-THC, a psychoactive molecule, then travels through the body from the lungs to the user’s bloodstream and lastly to the user’s brain, which can all take place in a matter of minutes.
 Weed smokers then experience a high of about two to three hours, and during this short period, they may feel calm, relaxed, and introspective.
 It is worth noting that Delta-9-THC is different to Delta-8-THC, although the effects are similar.
 The two cannabinoids have the same molecular structure, however, Delta 9 is significantly more potent than Delta 8, which can cause psychoactive effects, such as intensified visual and auditory sensations.
 Delta 8 is mostly distinguished with relaxing properties and helps with several medical conditions like stress, anxiety, chronic pain, etc. This and many more benefits explain the wide availability of a variety of products in online stores like https://www.drganja.com/delta-8-thc as well as in physical shops and pharmacies.
 Cannabis products exist in different forms, from edibles to vapes and tinctures.
 You can click here to learn more about Delta-8-THC.